M-Julius/react-native-modal-bottom-alert/README.md

 import React from 'react';
 import { Provider } from 'react-redux';
 import ModalBottomAlert from 'react-native-modal-bottom-alert';
-import { setAlertBottomRef } from './Service/BottomAlert';
+import { setAlertBottomRef } from './BottomAlert'; // Add This For Set Alert

 let App = () => (
   <Navigator>